RSS

 *Your YouTube user name is “Thieftess.”
 Where did that name come from?

-When I started to gain some certain degree of fame. (ha!)
-I realized that it was silly to use any screen name other than my own, so I became Alethea Kontis (or Princess Alethea, which is close enough).
+When I started to gain some certain degree of fame (ha!)
+I realized that it was silly to use any screen name other than my own, so I became Alethea Kontis (or Princess Alethea).
 But I didn’t want Thieftess to totally disappear…and YouTube seemed a harmless enough place to do that.